-- A18.
-Examples of alternative audit procedures the auditor may perform include: - For accounts receivable balances examining specific subsequent cash receipts, shipping documentation, and sales near the period-end. - For accounts payable balances examining subsequent cash disbursements or correspondence from third parties, and other records, such as goods received notes. - A19.
+- For accounts payable balances examining subsequent cash disbursements or correspondence from third parties, and other records, such as goods received notes. - For bank balances periodic reminders to the confirming party whilst also observing audited entity personnel accessing online banking/third party bank statements/banking agreements, physically visiting the bank with management to obtain an in-person confirmation and examining minutes for references to unexpected balances or payments. - A19.
 The nature and extent of alternative audit procedures are affected by the account and assertion in question.
 A non-response to a confirmation request may indicate a previously unidentified risk of material misstatement.
 In such situations, the auditor may need to revise the assessed risk of material misstatement at the assertion level, and modify planned audit procedures, in accordance with ISA (UK) 315 (Revised July 2020).
 For example, fewer responses to confirmation requests than anticipated, or a greater number of responses than anticipated, may indicate a previously unidentified fraud risk factor that requires evaluation in accordance with ISA (UK) 240 (Revised May 2021).